Migration Guides

 Use Dir3 for local axis methods in GlobalTransform #

-The GlobalTransform component’s directional axis methods (e.g., right(), left(), up(), down(), back(), forward()) have been updated from returning Vec3 to Dir3.
+The GlobalTransform component's directional axis methods (right(), left(), up(), down(), back(), forward()) have been updated from returning a Vec3 to a Dir3.
+Dir3 implements Deref<Target = Vec>, but if you need mutable access you can call Vec3::from().

-Move FloatOrd into bevy_math #
+Move FloatOrd into bevy::math #

-FloatOrd has been moved to bevy_math.
+FloatOrd has been moved to into the bevy::math module.
+Please update your import statements:

 // 0.13